ClevrPwns-Blog/ClevrPwns-Blog.github.io/_portfolio/c.md

 ---
-anchor: c
+anchor: Anarchic Media
-title: ESC101 TutorDroid
+title: Anarchic Media
-image: img/portfolio/c.png
+image: img/portfolio/anarchic.jpg
-description: TutorDroid is an android IDE for C language.
-The source code can be found <a href="https://github.com/ShikherVerma/TutorDroid">here</a>.
-ESC101 uses Tiny C Compiler and TED Text editor.
-It also contains tutorial code to help learn programming.
+description: Anarchic Media is your media source for change.
+We're all about music, documentaries and news that helps you be more free. check us out on [Facebook](https://www.facebook.com/anarchicmedia/)
-team: Single
+team: Anarchic Media
-date: April 2015
+date: Febuary 2016
-category: Android
+category: Activism
 ---